 In front of the main entrance of the cathedral, on the other side of the road, you’ll see the branch stage of the Drama Theatre “Stoyan Bachvarov”.
 This is where the main shopping street begins.
-For more information on all the highlights of the region and how to get there, refer to the Tourist Information Centre, located nearby.
+For more information on all the attractions in Varna and the region and how to get there, refer to the Tourist Information Centre, located nearby.

 Let’s continue to walk through the main shopping street.
 There is a hidden gem that even the locals don’t know – The Puppet museum.
 It’s the only one in the entire Balkan region.
 Thus, a very interesting and informative place to see with a unique collection of puppets.
 It will take you about 40 minutes to explore it all and you won’t be disappointed.

 As I already mentioned, the church St. Nicolas is on our way on the main shopping street and we are passing by when heading to Seaside Park.
 Entering inside is for free and it will take you about 10 minutes to have a look around.